scrabbletank/farhome-rules/rulesdoc.md

 ##### Innate Reflexes

-You gain expertise in your starting attribute save.
+You gain expertise in an Attribute save.

 ___
 #### Fallen